 BNSF in Naples, ID, this was the same trip as the MRL line from above.
 We caught two trains plus a goat while visiting this location!
 The first train was led by BNSF 8279 and the second one was led by BNSF 6808.
 Both trains are intermodal stack trains, enjoy.

-Want to ready or current free magazine, click here
+Want to read our current free magazine, click here